estebanmunchjones2019/academind-next.js-article/Next article.md

-An follow the same pattern we used for writin a new `Post` at the beginning.
+And follow the same pattern we used for writing a new `Post` at the beginning.
 By default, the `Events` editing page looks the same as `Posts`, where we can write a title and body.
 Here is an example of an event:

 ![](images/events-6.png)